Search This Blog

 Blissful release -- until I remembered that air ticket in its little Air France folder.

 Still hanging onto the pole, I studied the steaming pile below me.
 The folder had fluttered clear.
+Not so much the ticket.
+In the moonlight, a lone white corner glimmered.

 I hung there a long moment, thinking what next.
 Then I cleaned up and got back in the car.
 The temperature gauge read -2 degrees Celsius.
 An hour or so and I should be able to, well, "de-ice" my flight ticket.